Criminal Defense Attorney

 The definition of harassment is extremely broad, making it even more important that you have an attorney to help you sort through allegations that you or a family member may have broken a law.

 As with most criminal charges, you should not talk to the police or prosecutors without your attorney by your side.
 What you say can be taken out of context and used against you.
-If the police question you, tell them you want a criminal harassment defence lawyer brampton and politely refuse to answer their questions.
+If the police question you, tell them you want a criminal harassment defense lawyer Brampton and politely refuse to answer their questions.

 It is possible that a person with a grudge has concocted a story or that someone has made a mistake resulting in unfair claims against you.
 You need an attorney who will work to have any false charges against you dismissed.

 Harassment charges are commonly filed in Court.
-There are thousands of harassment cases filed each year.
-These type of cases range from bar fights, neighbor wars, and people who just don’t like each other and have taken it to the next level.
+There are thousands of harassment cases Brampton filed each year.
+These types of cases range from bar fights, neighbor wars, and people who just don’t like each other and have taken it to the next level.

 A person is guilty of a petty disorderly person’s offense of harassment if he:

-b.
-Subjects another to striking, kicking, shoving, or other offense touching, or threatens to do so; or
+- Subjects another to striking, kicking, shoving, or other offensive touching or threatens to do so; or

-c.
-Engages in any other curse of alarming conduct or of repeatedly committed acts with purpose to alarm or serious annoy such other person.
+- Engages in any other curse of alarming conduct or of repeatedly committed acts with purpose to alarm or seriously annoy such other person.

 A communication under subsection a. may be deemed to have been made either at the place where I originated or at the place where it was received.

-There are no bright line rules on what constitutes harassment conduct.
-Each harassment case harassment turns on their own individual facts and circumstances.
+There are no bright-line rules on what constitutes harassment conduct.
+Each harassment case harassment turns on its own individual facts and circumstances.
 When considering whether a communication(s) constitutes harassment, the court must analyze such factors such as the age, gender, occupation, and the relationship between the parties.
 It is important to emphasize that the courts have consistently held that thoughtless or insensitive words by itself do not constitute harassment.
-In summary, the line to determine whether conduct is insensitive and thoughtless or harassment is a very thin.
+In summary, the line to determine whether conduct is insensitive and thoughtless or harassment is very thin.

 When a person is charged with harassment based on annoying or alarming conduct a key factual distinction must be made.
 The court must determine whether or not the conduct was just insensitive or whether it is in fact harassment.
-In the majority of the cases, this legal distinction is always extremely difficult to make.
-Thankfully, courts have provided some helpful legal doctrines on this area of law.
+In the majority of cases, this legal distinction is always extremely difficult to make.
+Thankfully, courts have provided some helpful legal doctrines on this area of law Saggi Law Firm tells you some.
 The first doctrine to emphasize is that intent is a required element of harassment statute.
 Therefore, it must be proven the defendant made the communication(s) for the purpose of harassing the victim.